JulienExr/FaceFeel/README.md

 | `dataloader.py` | Handles data loading and preprocessing |
 | `model.py` | Defines the CNN architecture |

-**Note**: This project is for educational and research purposes.
+**Note**: This project is for educational purposes.
 Performance may vary depending on usage conditions and input image quality.